-Oftentimes, school networks and devices used primarily by young children employ very strict firewall and internet restrictions on networks.
-While we do our best to use state of the art security measures at Kodable, sometimes these security measures prevent Kodable from working properly.
+Oftentimes, school networks and devices used primarily by young children employ very strict firewalls and internet restrictions on networks.
+Kodable utilizes industry-grade encryption and is very secure, however sometimes these policies erroneously prevent Kodable from working properly.
+Some possible reasons for this include:

 1. Update your apps!